Sankek/ImageInpainting/README.md

 ## Results

-It is still in development buy you can already check results.
+It is still in development but you can already check results.

 Draw your mask and test the model by yourself:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Sankek/ImageInpainting/blob/master/Drawn_Mask_Image_Inpainting.ipynb)